HND Interior Design Course Online

 As a distance learning student, it shouldn’t take you more than 3 years tops, but, the course can be completed in as little as 2 years online depending on each individual online student’s capabilities and available time to study.

 Remember you can manage your time effectively, and work extra hours at it if you so wish.
-But if you need more time, this can be worked out agreeably, depending on the college you enrol with.
+But if you need more time, this can be worked out agreeably, depending on the college you enroll with.

 If you can commit as much as 10 to 12 hours every week to the HND course consistently, you can complete the program within 24 months.